AiDAPT-A/VisArchPy/docs/index.rst

 VisArchPy's Documentation
 ===============================================

-VisArchPy is a Python package for extracting, transforming and visualizing architural visuals.
+VisArchPy is a Python package for extracting, transforming and visualizing architectural visuals.
 Visuals are images containing architectural drawings, photographs, or other visual representations embedded in PDF documents.
 The package is developed by the `AiDAPT-A <https://github.com/AiDAPT-A>`_ research group at the `Delft University of Technology <https://tudelft.nl/>`_.

 .. toctree::
    :maxdepth: 1